mlb-rs/mlbt/README.md

 - `p`: pitches pane
 - `b`: box score pane

+To view earlier at bats in the game, use:

+- `j`: move to previous play
+- `k`: move to next play
+- `l`: move to the "live" play, or the latest available
+- `s`: move to first play of the game

 To switch the team displayed in the box score:

 - `h`: home team